nealcaren/CrisisOpportunity/markdown/race_traits.md

 and compare its police reports with those of Boston, whose Negro element is a negligible fraction.
 It will be conceded, I think, that the enforcement of law in both cities is rigid.
+The major of police for the District of Columbia, in his last report remarks: "

+> Those familiar with
-The major of police for the District of Columbia, in his last report remarks: "Those familiar with the conduct of police affairs in this country generally contend that there is a constant increase of crime; that it keeps pace with the growing population.
+the conduct of police affairs in this country generally contend that there is a constant increase of crime; that it keeps pace with the growing population.
 While such may be true of the principal cities of